 4-5 teaspoons light brown sugar (start with less, taste, and add more if desired)

-1 heaped teaspoon sesame seeds lightly toasted (use a pan or grill)
+1 heaped teaspoon sesame seeds lightly toasted (you can use a pan or grill)

 In a small frying pan place sesame seeds on medium/high heat and keep shaking the pan to ensure they do not burn.
-As soon as you can smell their aroma and are slightly darker in color they are done - this will take just a couple of minutes.
-Set aside.
+As soon as you can smell their aroma and they are slightly darker in color they are done - this will take just a couple of minutes.
+Alternatively place on a baking tray in the oven and grill over medium heat until fragrant and set aside.

 Place chopped cabbage and grated carrots in a large bowl and toss to combine.